Stolbovoy Island: History

 According to Russian tradition in 1690 the Boyar Maxim Mukhoplev visited the island and found a number of crosses, the tombs of Russian seafarers who had previously been there.
 Stolbovoy was first charted by Yakov Sannikov in 1800.

 There was a meteorological station located on the north-west coast of the island at the time of the USSR.
 In 2012 an automatic GLONASS (Global Navigation Satellite System) monitoring facility was installed in the same spot.
 Presently the island belongs to the Sakha Republic administrative division of the Russian Federation.

 Geography and climate

-Stolbovoy Island's area is approximately 170 km^{2}.
+Stolbovoy Island's area is approximately 170 km2.
 Its length is 47 km and its maximum width is 10 km.
 The northernmost point of the island was named Cape Toll, in honor of Russian explorer Eduard Toll.
-There is a 5 km long lake in the northeast of the island.
+There is a 5 km long lake in the northwest of the island.
 It is separated from the sea by a narrow spit.
 There is a 13 km long river, the Stolbovoy River, running northwards across the central part of the island.

-The highest point of Stolbovoy Island is 222 meters.
+The highest point of Stolbovoy Island is 222 m.
 The island has 15–70 m high rocky cliffs, the lower relief down to the beach being dominated by conical mound-like stony structures.

 The climate in the area is exceptionally severe, with prolonged, bitter winters, so that the waters of the Laptev Sea around Stolbovoy Island are covered by ice most of the year.